 As a member, I can see the performance of ALL its past and current stock recommendations (even for closed positions).

-For some other stock-picking services that I’ve tried, they don’t publish the performance of all their past and current stock recommendations, so it’s not easy for you to find out their true track record.
+Some other stock-picking services that I’ve tried, don’t publish the performance of all their past and current stock recommendations, so it’s not easy for you to find out their true track record.

-So, if you are thinking of getting into stock investing, I highly recommend the Motley Fool Stock Advisor because I think there are a lot of well-researched stock recommendations with long-term growth potential.
+So, if you are thinking of getting into stock investing, I recommend the Motley Fool Stock Advisor because I think there are a lot of well-researched stock recommendations with long-term growth potential.

-Right now, there’s a special limited-time $79 offer* for new members for the first year when you click the link here to try it out for 30 days with a Membership-Fee-Back Guarantee. (*Billed annually.
+Right now, there’s a special limited-time 50% OFF offer* for new members for the first year when you click the link here to try it out for 30 days with a Membership-Fee-Back Guarantee. (*Billed annually.
 Introductory price for the first year for new members only.
-First-year bills at $79 and renews at $199)
+First-year bills at $99 and renews at $199)

-So, for $79 a year- that’s just $1.52 a week – you can gain unlimited access to their library of expert stock recommendations which are carefully selected to help you grow your wealth.
+So, for $99 a year- that’s just $1.70 a week – you can gain unlimited access to their library of expert stock recommendations which are carefully selected to help you grow your wealth.

-Limited Time: Special $79 Stock Advisor Introductory Offer For New Members
+Limited Time: Claim Your 50% OFF Stock Advisor Introductory Offer For New Members

-Morningstar Premium Vs Yahoo Finance Premium
+Morningstar Premium vs. Yahoo Finance Premium

 Next, let’s compare Morningstar Premium with Yahoo Finance Premium.